Enabling lucid, time-resolved visualization of physiological dynamics by devising new imaging strategies and signal processing algorithms.Learn more »

 Honing the therapeutic dimension of ultrasound by making key discoveries on sonoporation biophysics and wave-cell interactions.Learn more »

 Developing a proper account on downstream cellular behavior to boost our mechanistic understanding of therapeutic ultrasound.Learn more »

-If you wish to engage in the next generation of innovations in ultrasonics, we could be a great home for your research training!
-Application deadline for Spring 2020 admission is October 1, 2019.
+If you wish to engage in the next generation of innovations in ultrasonics, our lab could be a great home for your research training!
+Please apply by February 1, 2023 for Fall 2023 admission.

 Want to join our fun on designing flow phantoms?
 We have built walled phantoms of urethra, carotid bifurcation, and vessels with regional stiffness variations, as well as wall-less phantoms with omnidirectional flow and patient-specific geometries.

 Our best practices in designing platforms to study the cellular bioeffects of LIPUS and sonoporation have now been published.
 Feel free to build similar platforms to study bioeffects such as ER stress, morphological repression, and cell-cycle arrest.

 Ever wondered if flow instability can be visualized in flow diagnostics?
 Our new DUBI technique may provide an answer.
 It can track unstable flow at 10,000 fps.
 This is another imaging innovation after our previous success with VPI and CESI.

 Our 2nd-gen high-frame-rate imaging platform is now ready!
 This software-based platform, with live imaging functionality that our 1st-gen platform didn't have, was done in collaboration with US4US in Poland.
 It has uniquely integrated our GPU innovations and our CESI technique.